-Web Accessibility Guide for 2020: Everything Designers Should Consider and Implement
+Web Accessibility Guide – Everything Designers Should Consider and Implement

 Billions of people visit websites every day, some are able-bodied and others are not.
 How does a designer ensure that everyone can access and use their website?
 The answer is web accessibility.

 Build accessible prototypes with UXPin, a design tool that has a built-in contrast checker and more.
 Explore all the features during a free trial.
 Sign up for a free UXPin’s trial.

 Web accessibility is designing websites that can be used by people who have disabilities like low vision, color blindness, blindness, cognitive disabilities, deafness or hearing impairment, and mobility impairments.